-Each year at International Law Weekend, the American Branch honors members who have demonstrated exceptional service to the Branch and individuals who have greatly contributed to the field of international law.
+Each year at International Law Weekend, the American Branch honors members and others in the international law community who have demonstrated exceptional service to the Branch and individuals who have greatly contributed to the field of international law.

 The ABILA Outstanding Achievement Award was established to recognize outstanding contributions in the field of international law.
 Such contributions might include, but are not limited to service to an international organization, a State, or an international court or tribunal; or to teaching, research, or scholarship in the field of international law.
 While candidates are reviewed comprehensively, factors considered may include consideration of an individual’s specific extraordinary service initiatives and/or sustained superior contributions to the field of international law over a number of years, as well as visionary and innovative leadership.